Sandilands Ski Club

 Events

-We are once again offering How to Ski instructional workshops at Quarry Oaks this year.
-Check out our Learn to Ski link for dates, cost and registration links!
+We are once again offering How to Ski instructional workshops at Quarry Oaks.
+Dates and Registration Information HERE.

-Saturday October 29,2022.
+Saturday October 28,2022.
 Plan to come out and assist with trail prep this fall.
 You are guaranteed to have a good time.
 We will meet at 10:00 am at the new warming hut off the green parking lot across from Wayside Park.
-Email: Laurie to let us know that you will be assisting at trail prep or if you have questions about trial prep day.

 A home- made lunch will be provided for volunteers who work at trail perp.